Eillihn/-FrontCamp-10-2016-News-App/README.md

 # FrontCamp 10.2016.
 News Application #
 Application that displays news.
-Powered by NewsAPI.org - https://newsapi.org.
+Powered by NewsAPI.org - https://newsapi.org;
-Is part of FrontCamp Mentoring Program (FrontCamp10.2016) - is a comprehensive training, where more experienced colleagues (mentors/trainers) are sharing their knowledge and skills with young professionals (mentees) helping them to speed up their professional skills and reach next level.
+is part of FrontCamp Mentoring Program (FrontCamp10.2016) - is a comprehensive training, where more experienced colleagues (mentors/trainers) are sharing their knowledge and skills with young professionals (mentees) helping them to speed up their professional skills and reach next level.

 ## Getting Started ##